ryanchua00/RooBot/README.md

 ## Plans

 -   [x] Bot added into a channel
--   [x] Bot's message every 10am SGT
+-   [x] Bot's message every 10am and 10pm SGT

 ### Possible extensions:
 **Pick a Poods!**